Richard Kastle: Performance and recording career

 with the Philharmonia Orchestra in London.
 He appeared at Lincoln Center on November 8, 1996, performing his own compositions and works by Chopin and Liszt.
 Titanic Symphony is his third symphony and is based on the sinking of the RMS Titanic.
 He conducted the premieres of his Titanic Symphony and Symphony No. 5 at Lincoln Center on November 6, 1999.
 Kastle has composed eight piano concertos.
 In 2003, he played arrangements of Beethoven's sonatas for piano and orchestra and premiered his Piano Concerto No. 8.
 He performs piano recitals on college campuses.
-A print biography about Kastle was published by Dic Press in 2012.

 Awards

 In 1976, the mayor of Hialeah proclaimed March 30 in honor of Kastle.
 At the time, he was a student at Hialeah Miami-Lakes High School who had just competed successfully for a music scholarship.